TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 This document was updated on Friday, November 21, 2022

 ## Preamble

-The Talao Professional Digital Identity is accessible through a web interface from a browser and also requires a smartphone application called wallet.
+Altme wallet is a mobile application for IOS and Android devices developed by the company Web3 Digital Wallet.

-This document aims to present the conditions under which the user can use the Talao Professional Digital Identity service.
+This document aims to present the conditions under which the user can use the Altme mobile application and services.

 ## Definitions